MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 > [!NOTE]
 > A message handler is a prerequisite for a message puller flow.

-The following is an example structure for creating a message puller type of Power Automate flow.
+The following example shows the structure for creating a message puller type of Power Automate flow.

 1. Use a recurrence workflow to schedule a trigger.

 1. Get a checkpoint from Dataverse.
-Checkpoints track which messages have successfully been pulled from the external provider.
+Checkpoints track which messages the flow successfully pulls from the external provider.
 Add the following details.

     1. **Action name**: Name for the checkpoint.

-    1. **WorkflowId**: Set the following compose function to retrieve this information: workflow()\['tags'\]\['xrmWorkflowId'\].
+    1. **WorkflowId**: Set the following compose function to retrieve this information: `workflow()['tags']['xrmWorkflowId']`.

 :::image type="content" source="media/GetCheckpoint.png" alt-text="Screenshot of Get checkpoint.":::